rhoggSugarcrm/ThornDockerized/README.md

 ## Executing the sample test file
 Enter /workspace/samples and run `./runtest.sh https://myurl.com/sugar user pass test.js`.
 Obviously the docker container has to be able to connect to https://myurl.com/sugar.<br />
-Note that every time you run the sample test file, a new Contact named John Smith will be created.
+Note that every time you run the sample test file, a new Contact and an Account will be created and immediately soft deleted.

 ## File locations
 The tests can be stored on the volume in ./data/ and on the container in /workspace<br />